Music written in all major or minor keys: Other sets of 24 pieces

 Not all sets of 24 pieces belong in this category.
 For example, there was no intention in Niccolò Paganini's 24 Caprices for solo violin, Claude Debussy's 24 Préludes for piano, or Pavel Zemek Novak's 24 Preludes and Fugues for piano to cover all the keys.
 (Paganini may not have been aware of Pierre Rode's 24 Caprices for violin, which did span the 24 keys and were written almost at the same time as Paganini's.)

 Chopin's 24 Études, Opp.
 10 & 25 might have originally been planned to be in all 24 keys.
 In fact, apart from Nos.
 7 and 8, the first series (Op.
 10) is made of couples of études in a major key and its relative minor (the major key either preceding the minor key or following it) with none of the tonalities occurring twice (except for C major, which appears in No. 1 and then in the only couple which is not major-minor, i.e. Nos.
 7 and 8).
 But in the second series (Op.
 25) this tonal scheme gets more and more loose.
 It is still possible to see connections on a tonal basis between the couples of études in Op.
 25, but they are not based on one principle (e.g. Nos.
 3 and 4 in F major – A minor, two tonalities which Chopin likes to put together very often, as in his second Ballade).

-One might suppose that Chopin considered writing the études in all the tonalities but eventually came to the conclusion that it wasn't practical and turned back to it later, for the 24 Preludes, Op.
-28. The fact that the first étude of Op.
-10 is made of arpeggios in C major draws a connection to Bach's first book of The Well-Tempered Clavier and makes it clear that Chopin had the tradition on his mind.